SergeyZimakov/CMake-2022/Readme.md

-Second Part Of Assignment
+# CMake project

+## The main purpose of project is to learn how to deploy simple CPP app using CI/CD Actions, CMake, Docker

-1. I added the bash file that runs the app in linux terminal.
-The file "Run.sh" based in "Auto Run For Linux" folder.
+1. The bash file "Run.sh" placed in "Auto Run For Linux" folder runs the app in linux terminal

-2. CI/CD process based in "./.github/workflows/main.yml".
+2. CI/CD process described in "./.github/workflows/main.yml".
 	* The file describes automated proccess and occures on push and pull_request of main branch.
 	* The proccess executes image build in docker.